-Roman and late antique architecture
+Roman and Late Antique architecture

-City wall
+City walls

-After its discovery by I. Ploner, extensive investigations were carried out on the city wall under the direction of E. Swoboda and F. Miltner.
-The wall was uncovered on the eastern side of the town over a total length of approx. 350 metres, whereby several gates and passages were discovered.
-No wall corner was found at either the northern or southern end of the city wall, which is why it is still unclear whether the entire city was surrounded by a wall.
-The dating of the city wall remained just as controversial in older research.
-In the course of the Innsbruck excavations, it became possible to investigate this question in some places.
+After its discovery by I. Ploner, extensive investigations of the city wall were carried out under the direction of E. Swoboda and F. Miltner.
+On the eastern side of the town, the wall was uncovered over a total length of approximately 350 meters, revealing several gates and passages.
+No wall corner was found at either the northern or southern end, leaving it unclear whether the entire city was enclosed by fortifications.
+The dating of the wall likewise remained controversial in earlier research.
+During the Innsbruck excavations, it became possible to address this question at selected points.

 Gebäudereste östlich der Stadtmauer